joelczk/writeups/HTB/Dynstr.md

 bindmgr@dynstr:~$ ls
  bash  '--preserve=mode'  support-case-C62796521   user.txt
 ```
-Next, we will have to execute the script so that the bash biinary with root privileges will be copied to ```/etc/bind/named.bindmgr```
+Next, we will have to execute the script so that the bash binary with root privileges will be copied to ```/etc/bind/named.bindmgr```
 ```
 bindmgr@dynstr:~$ sudo /usr/local/bin/bindmgr.sh
 sudo: unable to resolve host dynstr.dyna.htb: Name or service not known